freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

     on which the payment is sent.
 Each participant along the route gets exactly one credit.

-- Fair distribution of assets: The total amount of credits in the Offst system is **0**, and it is initially distributed evenly between all the participants (Read more to learn how it works)
+- Fair distribution of assets: The total amount of credits in the Offset system is **0**, and it is initially distributed evenly between all the participants (Read more to learn how it works)

 - If you lost your key, you can talk to some friends and restore your account.

 - Censorship resistant.
 Buy whatever you want, sell whatever you want.
-Offst is decentralized, and therefore no entity can block or censor payments.
+Offset is decentralized, and therefore no entity can block or censor payments.

-- Full raw control: Offst is fully programmable and has open interface for writing applications.
+- Full raw control: Offset is fully programmable and has open interface for writing applications.